DWI Lawyer in Lemay, MO

 - Up to a $500 fine

-- A 90-day drivers’ license suspension, the last 60 of which can be reduced to a restricted driving privilege (RDP) permit
+- A 90-day drivers’ license suspension, the last 60 of which can be converted to a restricted driving privilege (RDP) permit

-- Required participation in a drug/alcohol treatment program called SATOP
+- Required participation in a drug/alcohol treatment program known as Substance Awareness Traffic Offender Program (SATOP)

-- Required purchase of a high-risk auto insurance plan, referred to as an SR-22
+- Required purchase of a high-risk auto insurance plan, also known as a Certificate of Financial Responsibility or an SR-22

 What Happens If This Isn’t My First DWI?

-If this is your second DWI arrest in Lemay, MO, you will likely be looking at class A misdemeanor charges, which include these punishments:
+If this is your second DWI arrest in Lemay, MO, you will likely be facing class A misdemeanor charges, encompassing potential penalties like:

-- No more than one year in jail (any jail sentence for a second DWI must include at least 10 days of “shock time” in custody before possible suspension of sentence or probation)
+- No more than one year in jail (any jail sentence for a second DWI must include a minimum of 10 days of “shock time” in jail before possible suspension of sentence or probation)

 - Maximum two years probation